jax.experimental.pallas.kernel

 Entry point for creating a Pallas kernel.

-This is a convenience wrapper around core_map for executing a kernel over a mesh and run_scoped for allocating scratch memory.
+This is a convenience wrapper around mpmd_map for executing a kernel over a mesh.

 If body is provided, this function behaves as a decorator: